thycotic/alm-docs/ref-items/discovery-tool/index.md

 **Q:** The PDF report has inconsistent margins or page breaks.

 **A:** Some display drivers or screen resolutions can cause these PDF defects.
 Run the scan from a different machine or use the HTML version.
 The HTML file contains the same information as the PDF.

+**Q:** Where can I download the free tool?

+**A:** The Service Account Discovery Tool, along with other Free IT Tools, can be found on the Thycotic website [here](https://thycotic.com/solutions/free-it-tools/service-account-discovery-tool/)